wagle1996/wagle1996.github.io/_projects/8_project.md

     </div>
 </div>
 <div class="caption">
-    Detection of choke points and image labelling
+    Deploy of model in training and test data, accuracy and epoch loss of model and model architecture
 </div>